The Circuit Map Becomes the Variance Problem

 The experimental setup matters.
 The paper tests GPT-2 small, GPT-2 XL, Pythia-160M, and Pythia-2.8B on SVA, IOI, and greater-than tasks.
 For each task it uses roughly 10,000 samples, draws four 1,000-sample subsets, discovers circuits, and compares graph overlap.

 For governance, CEAP is not a magic stabilizer.
-The appendix says it does not consistently beat EAP-IG on unfaithfulness.
-Its useful contribution is more procedural: if a circuit map changes because the batch changed, the method can make that instability smaller and more measurable.
+The appendix says CEAP clearly improves or matches pairwise Jaccard overlap but does not consistently beat EAP-IG on unfaithfulness.
+Its useful contribution is procedural: if a circuit map changes because the batch changed, the method can make that instability smaller and more measurable, while preserving a record of where it remains uncertain.

 Template Variance